Palpung Sherabling Monastery: Where Stillness Finds You

 Deep spiritual ceremonies open to visitors with respect

-People from across the Himalayas travel here just to participate in these teachings.
+People from across the Himalayas and the world travel here just to participate in these celebrations of tradition and belief.

 A Slow-Travel Experience — Not Just a Checklist

-Most visitors spend at least 2–3 hours inside the monastery grounds.
+Most visitors spend at least 2–3 hours inside the Sherabling grounds.

 You can: